senecajs/seneca-refer/NOTES.md

 ### refer/occur

 An event in the referal process.
-Used instead of a single "state" on refer/entry
+Used instead of a single "state" on refer/entry Not called "event" to avoid conflicts.

-Triggers various external actions - rewards etc.
+Triggers various external actions - sending email, rewards etc.

 Parent: refer/entry